zalun/addon-builder-helper/README.md

 Valid command strings are:

+* `version` - Queries addon builder helper addon version, placing the integer result in `response.msg`.

+* `toggleConsole` - Toggle visiblity of the XUL JS Console.

-* `isInstalled` - Queries if an addon is currently installed in development mode, placing the boolean result in `response.isInstalled`. `response.installedID` will be the addon's ID.
+* `isInstalled` - Queries if an addon is currently installed, placing the boolean result in `response.isInstalled`.

-* `uninstall` - If an addon is currently installed in development mode, uninstalls it.
+* `uninstall` - If an addon is currently installed, uninstalls it.
   If no addon is currently installed, this command does nothing.

-* `install` - Installs an addon in development mode, uninstalling any predecessor. `obj.contents` must be a string representing binary XPI data; due to bug 541828, corrupt values can actually crash some versions of Firefox, so be careful!
+* `install` - Installs an addon, uninstalling any predecessor.
+  `obj.contents` must be a string representing binary XPI data;
+  due to bug 541828, corrupt values can actually crash some versions of Firefox, so be careful!

 ## Limitations ##